pmirski/AWESOMEOsoftware/FullCode/Readme.txt

 //    2.
 Trolley (at tower), ClawBlock (at jib), and Claw (open) position values are initially 0. *Ideally, you can choose these initial values from menu.*

 // To do:
+//   -2.
+Note that you're starting from 2nd line for sure.
+Nothing for special 1st line retrieval done (and will not be, unless group agrees).
 //   -1.
 Complete Robot State variables, and start utilizing once integrate DRIVEfunction code block
 //    0.
 Determine protocol for getting agents
 //    1.
 Determine angle values for: all 3 crane angles, all 3 claw angles